Skip to content Skip to footer

 Need more space, but don’t want to sacrifice that modern, industrial container aesthetic?
 Set two containers side-by-side and weld them together.
 You’ll need to remove one of the long walls on each container and then weld them from the inside out to create a two-car wide garage.

 You can add two separate overhead doors for each bay or just one large one.
-The larger space also makes it easy to add storage bays, workbenches, or even a small office nook.
+The extra room also allows for easier installation of storage bays, work benches, or even a home office corner.

 3. The Multi-Story Garage